yashmadan123/DA-100-Analyzing-Data-with-Power-BI/Instructions/Labs/06-create-dax-calculations-in-power-bi-desktop-advanced.md

 ## **Exercise 2: Work with Time Intelligence**

-In this exercise you will create a sales year-to-date (YTD) measure and sales year-over-year (YoY) growth measure.
+In this exercise, you will create a sales year-to-date (YTD) measure and sales year-over-year (YoY) growth measure.

 ### **Task 1: Create a YTD measure**

-In this task you will create a sales YTD measure.
+In this task, you will create a sales YTD measure.

 1. In Report view, on **Page 2**, notice the matrix visual that displays various measures with years and months grouped on the rows.